Amethi Lok Sabha constituency: 1991 by-election

-General election 1991
+1991

 Rajiv Gandhi won the election, but he was assassinated on 21 May 1991 a few days after the polling in Amethi and even before other rounds of polling were completed.
 The election process was postponed for a few days and votes were eventually counted in June 1991.
 He was declared winner after his death, but a bye-election had to be called.